 You can find other species of trout as well.
 Rainbow and brook trout are also stocked in the pond periodically.
 However, because it is so small, there aren’t many sustaining fish populations.
 If you’re interested in trout, this may be a solid option for you.

 This lake isn’t one of the most popular in the area, but you can still find a healthy population of rainbow trout, bass, white perch, and lake trout here.
 All of these species are pretty easy to catch within the lake, where ice fishing is open from January to March.

-If you’re interested in rainbow trout, most experts recommend fishing in shallower parts of the lake.
+If you’re interested in rainbow trout, most experts recommend fishing in shallower parts of the lake, which is 4,214 acres.
 However, lake trout often congregate in the deeper part of the lake.

 7. First Connecticut Lake

 This lake is positioned in the far northeastern portion of the state, so many people have to drive a bit to get to it.
 However, it is 2,800 acres long, making it plenty big and more than able to support several fishermen.